Community-Cleanup/Co-Cleanup-Docs/README.md

 ## Libraries

+Co Cleanup is built on the full MERN stack (MongoDB, Express, React, Node).

 A complete list of client and server libraries are listed below, along with a description of how they were implemented in the app.
 Node Package Manager (npm) was used as the package manager to install and update each of the libraries.

 ### Client Libraries